Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Summary and Conclusions

-In cases when the enclosed PNS mass remains below the maximum mass, stable PNS remnants are obtained after the PNS collapse, now featuring a quark matter core.
-These are initially very massive, exceeding 1.5~M$_\odot$ for all EOS under investigation due to the high temperatures.
+In cases when the enclosed PNS mass remains below the maximum mass of the hybrid EOS, stable PNS remnants are obtained after the PNS collapse, now featuring a quark matter core.
+These are initially very massive, exceeding 1.5~M$_\odot$ for all EOSs under investigation due to the high temperatures and the strong temperature dependence of the phase boundaries for the RDF class of hybrid EOS.
 Later, during the PNS deleptonization phase, when the temperature decreases due to the emission of neutrinos of all flavors, the quark core masses approach the cold $\beta$-equilibrium limits.

-Note that positive values for the diagnostic explosion energy are obtained only after the successful shock expansion, in some cases on the order of several hundreds of milliseconds after the PNS collapse (see Fig.~\ref{fig:s30_explosion} in Appendix~\ref{sec:appendix_results}).
-It remains to be shown whether positive explosion energies might be obtained for the failed models that belong to the delayed scenario, for which it will be required to simulate beyond the appearance of the event, more precisely the apparent horizon~\citep[][]{Rahman2022MNRAS512}.
-Such models might be candidates for the collapsar scenario, i.e. the presence of a black hole in the center while the explosion proceeds as the second shock wave continues to expand to increasingly larger radii.
+It remains to be shown whether positive explosion energies might be obtained for the failed models that belong to the delayed scenario, for which it will be required to simulate beyond the appearance of the event horizon, more precisely the apparent horizon~\citep[][]{Rahman2022MNRAS512}.
+Such models might be candidates for the collapsar scenario, i.e. the presence of a black hole in the center, while the explosion proceeds as the second shock wave continues to expand to increasingly larger radii.
 This idea has long been investigated in the context of rotational magnetized failed SN \citep[c.f.][and references therein]{MacFadyen99,Proga03,Ott11,Aloy20}, often in connection with the emission of gamma-ray bursts.